nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/watch-more-tv.md

-﻿<span style="font-size: small;">**If there was 1 thing I wish I had learnt earlier **</span>in my professional career it would be: "read more blogs and watch/ listen to more podcasts/webcasts."
+﻿<span style="font-size: small;">**If there was 1 thing I wish I had learnt earlier **in my professional career it would be: "read more blogs and watch/ listen to more podcasts/webcasts."
 Of course neither of these things were around when I started my career. (_"Geroff my lawn," etc. etc_.)
 But still I was late into the game and playing catch up with these tremendous resources.

 ![podcasts](/Media/Default/images/blog/podcasts_thumb.jpg)I am using podcasts, webcasts, whatever you call them, to bring seminars, professional conferences and top shelf training courses right to me.
 In my car or train on the way to work or wherever, I'm learning for free and I encourage you to do the same.